gizmo98/gizmo-crt-shader/README.md

 Default variant with curvator.

 # gizmo-crt-rgb-curvator-composite.glslp
-Default variant with horizontal blur.
+Default variant with curvator and horizontal blur.
 Best used with systems with bad signal quality like Sega Megadrive.

 # gizmo-crt-rgb-curvator-interlaced.glslp
 Interlacing shader with curvator.